webern/mx/README.md

 Currently this tester is a "wire-up".
 All 263 of these round-trip import/export tests fail because the implementation does not yet exist in mx::core.
 The next body of work will be the mx::core implementation.

-**Historical Note: June 20, 2016:** A simple interface to for XML DOM has been added in the mx::xml namespace.
+**Historical Note: June 20, 2016:** A simple interface to for XML DOM has been added in the ::ezxml:: namespace.
 The key classes (pure virtual) are XDoc, XElement, XAttribute, XElementIterator, XAttributeIterator.
 These are implemented by concrete classes PugiDoc, PugiElement, etc. which serve as a wrapper for the pugixml library (http://pugixml.org/).
 Although this is a static library, a class XFactory can be used to create a Pugi instance of the XDoc interface.

 The idea behind using a pure virtual interface is that the client of the Music XML Class Library can, in theory choose a different XML DOM library (Xerces, TinyXML, etc) and wrap with instances of the XDoc interfaces and the Music XML core classes will not know the difference.